Kurlatov/Kurlatov/README.md

 # Hello There! 👋
 <div>
 <p>Nice to meet you!<br>
-   My name is Dmitrii and I'm a Full Stack JS Developer.<br>
+   My name is Dmitrii and I'm a FrontEnd JS Developer with knowleges in BackEnd.<br>
 </p>

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Kurlatov&layout=compact)